AMAPCEO: Presidents

-Before being elected to his first term as President (which started on January 1, 2015), Dave Bulmer, worked as a professional educator in London for the Ministry of Health and Long-Term Care.
+Before being elected to his first term as president, which started on January 1, 2015, Dave Bulmer worked as a professional educator in London for the Ministry of Health and Long-Term Care.
 He has subsequently been re-elected a number of times.
-He previously served as AMAPCEO's Treasurer and before that, as a Director on the Board.
-The Presidents of AMAPCEO include:
+He previously served as AMAPCEO's treasurer, and before that as a director on the board.
+Past presidents of AMAPCEO include: